QuiteAFancyEmerald/Holy-Unblocker/README.md

 The primary location for tweaking any web proxy related settings assigned via the Settings menu is `./views/assets/js/register-sw.js`.
 Here you can modify the provided transport options set locally via a cookie, swap out SOCKS5 proxies, change Onion routing ports, specify a blacklist, and more.

 - `stockSW`: The default service worker configuration file for Ultraviolet.
-For InvisiProxy however adblocking is automatically enabled so this is not used by default.
+For Holy Unblocker however adblocking is automatically enabled so this is not used by default.
 - `blacklistSW`: A modified version of Ultraviolet that allows for blacklisting domains and adblocking.
 - `proxyUrl`: Specifies a SOCKS5/HTTPS/HTTP protocol URL defaulting to the default Tor proxy port.
 This can be swapped out with any valid port or SOCK5s proxy.
 This is done via the proxy option for both epoxy and libcurl.
 - `transports`: Specifies any provided ports to be swapped via Bare-Mux and utilize Wisp.